Frostlight/PSO2-Kue-Android/readme.md

 - [Twitter REST API] - Used when Streaming API isn't available to periodically fetch emergency quest notifications
 - [Google Calender] - Used to access and import a translated version of the emergency quest schedule posted at https://www.google.com/calendar/embed?src=pso2emgquest%40gmail.com
 - [Google Spreadsheet API] - Used to update a translation table for interpreting the Japanese Twitter updates
-- [Hablaa Translation API] - Used if there is no translation available
+- [Bing Translation API] - Used if there is no translation available

 ###Updates
 - 5/30/2015: Google Calendar integration with database completed, Joda-Time added